-The next day, I pay Mrs. Haines the thirty dollar monthly dues, feeling cheated out of my life savings, but glad that I beat my dad at his game.
+The next day, I pay Mrs. Haines the thirty dollar monthly dues, feeling cheated out of my life savings but glad to beat my dad at his game.
 I have trouble getting going during morning workout.
-I’m not tired but my muscles just won’t respond as quickly as they normally do.
+I am not tired but my muscles just won’t respond as quickly as they normally do.
 Scott leaves me struggling to keep up with him.
 He knows something is up.
 I confess I was out drinking beer and eating pizza with Robby the night before.
 The look of disdain he gives me, lets me know not to even mention the pot.
 By the time I get to school, the lack of responsiveness leaves my muscles and settles in my brain.
 Junior English is studying Shakespeare’s ‘The Merchant of Venice,’ by reading the roles out loud.
 When Shylock’s soliloquy about being a Jew is read, the teacher catches me looking at my hands and pretending to prick myself.
-I’m unaware how strange it looks.
+I am unaware how strange it looks.

 “The quality of mercy will be strained, Castle, if you don’t come down to earth.”
 He mocks me.